 Okay, so earlier today I noticed some people who had recently purchased ArraySync directly from us (rather than the Mac App Store) were sending like 30+ activation requests which is way unusual.
-A quick check on my newly updated Mac OS X Lion system has shed some light on what’s going on.
+A quick check on my newly updated Mac system has shed some light on what’s going on.

 ArraySync saves your authentication data inside a global folder located at /Library/Application Support/ArraySync.
 This has been standard practice for all Mac apps since Mac OS X first appeared over ten years ago.
 In fact, if you look in there now, you’ll see lots of Apple and third-party data stored there.